wp-plugins/wp-songbook/readme.txt

 == Screenshots ==

-1. Plugin screen
-2. How it appears in admin menu(v0.9.1)
+1. Right after activation you will see this added in your menu
+2. It's about simplycity for basic knowledge people
+3. Managing Authors
-3. Adding new song
+4. Adding song with lyrics and files
-4. Managing authors
-5. Simple "How to use" guide
+5. Very nice new boxes to add song properties and files
+6. Normal post list
+7. Listing songs is as simple as on this picture.
+8. If you need to deactivate, you still can, but I hope you'll not need it
+9. When you have problem, you can even set some options to make it better :)
 == Installation ==

 Unpack archive contents into plugin folder (/wp-content/plugins/) and activate it in Wordpress admin.
 You should see a bookmark "Songs" after activation.
 Thats all.
 Enjoy :)

 == Changelog ==

+= 1.0.2 =
+*Im very sorry for that troubles I made you.
+Now it shouldn't happen anymore.
+Hope :)
 = 1.0.1 =
-*Bug: last version, after wordpress install on some hostings causes error = 1.0 =
+*Bug: last version, after wordpress installation on some hostings causes error = 1.0 =
 *Its great to tell, all basic things are working well :)
 *After saving settings you know what was changed.